Explanatory paradigms: an introduction to historical theory

 In this course three historians examine specific paradigms.
 John Seed considers the continuing importance of Marxism, both in its classical materialist form and in its rendition as ‘history from below’.
 He then examines the implications for history of recent theories of ideology and discourse.
 Sally Alexander evaluates the growing salience of psychoanalysis in historical enquiry.
 John Tosh assesses the claims of gender not only to uncover new subject matter, but to provide a powerful explanatory tool.
 John Seed returns to consider some of the theoretical implications of narrative, through the work of Paul Ricoeur.
 In a concluding session we will discuss how these theoretical positions have influenced our own scholarly work.

-- 14 May: Explanation in history: an introduction (Room G34, John Tosh)
+- 29 April: Explanation in history: an introduction (John Tosh)